 Thank you, Google and Yahoo.
 Now if we could just get together a concensus long enough to change the law.

 Unfortunately, mitigating against that possibility is what appears to be a more and more punitive social concensus in the U.S. NPR last night ran a segment which consisted of the interviewer and three other women discussing the recent news on the successful appeal by the up-skirt photographer.
 I don't recall hearing a single statement of rational causation and responsibility from any of them.

 Rather, instead of restorative justice, what their concensus seemed to be about was the need to punish men for intent.
-I.e., criminal law is there to promote socially accepted norms by terrifying people into hiding what they believe - but, really, not even that degree of rationality.
+I.e., criminal law is there to promote socially accepted norms by terrifying people into hiding what they believe and feel - but, really, not even that degree of rationality.
 I don't even recall hearing anything about deterence.
 It seemed to be purely about punishment for its own sake.